Kacha (king): Samudragupta's martyred brother

 Historian R. D. Banerji speculated that Kacha was a brother of Samudragupta, and died fighting "a war of liberation" against the Kushan Empire during the reign of their father Chandragupta I. According to this theory, the coins attributed to Kacha were actually commemorative medals issued by Samudragupta to commemorate his brother.

 However, there is no proof that Magadha was a part of the Kushan Empire during the first quarter of the 4th century, when the Guptas rose to power.
 Moreover, there is no concrete proof that Samudragupta had a brother named Kacha, who died fighting against the Kushan forces.
 Finally, no ancient Indian kings are known to have stuck such commemorative medals.

 Ramagupta

 Some scholars, such as K. P. Jayaswal and D. R. Bhandarkar, identified Kacha with Ramagupta, who according to the Sanskrit play Devichandraguptam, was a brother of Chandragupta II, and thus a son of Samudragupta..
 The proponents of this theory argued that Kacha's coins are similar to the coins that were issued by Samudragupta during the later part of his reign, such as his Ashvamedha and tiger-slayer coins.
 However, there is no concrete evidence that Kacha's coins are of a later date than those of Samudragupta.

 A. S. Altekar also once supported this identification, theorizing that the name "Kacha" (Kāca) was converted to "Rāma" because of scribal mistakes.
 However, he later withdrew his opinion after the discovery of coins attributed to Ramagupta, in Malwa.
 The discovery of three stone inscriptions referring to Ramagupta also nullified this theory.

+Numismatist Sanjeev Kumar identifies Kacha with Ramagupta based on a copper coin discovered in the Vidisha area.
+The obverse of this coin shows an Ashvamedha horse with the Brahmi text "Kācha", and the reverse reads "Rāmagupta Ma[harāja]".
+Kumar theorizes that the Ramagupta served as the governor of Vidisha and issued copper coins during the reign of his father Samudragupta.
+After the death of his father around 378 CE, he conducted an Ashvamedha ceremony, and declared himself the king assuming the regnal name Kācha.
+His younger brother Chandragupta II later killed him, and the play Devichandragupta was written as propaganda aimed at covering up this assassination.